 Consider for a moment, all of the miscellaneous paper that finds its way inside your home.
 Chances are, it’s a lot!

-Whenever possible, decline receiving paper hand-outs, flyers, mailers, and other forms of paperwork that inevitably end up in the recycling or trash piles.
+Whenever possible, decline to receive paper hand-outs, flyers, mailers, and other forms of paperwork that inevitably end up in the recycling or trash piles.

 Politely declining paper hand-outs and mailers is another simple way to conserve resources.